ayushanand18/project-saathi/README.md

 ## Innovative
 Saathi is unparalleled and useful and the features which advantage the innovation that lies within the core of project are:
++ Privacy at its core
 + Free of charge
 + Fast and Quick with response
-+ Safeguards privacy
-+ Evaluates and categorize user’s ordeal
 + Promotes justice and peace
 + Promotes gender equality
 + Reduces cyber bullying
++ Evaluates and categorize user’s ordeal (planned, to be introduced in future release)

 ## Technologies Used
 **Google:**